metadata toggle

 Due to the 24 day half-life of bromide, it can take several weeks or months to achieve steady-state serum concentrations.

 For at least the first three months following commencement of therapy, measure serum bromide concentrations every 4 weeks.
 The expected therapeutic serum bromide concentration (when used in conjunction with phenobarbital) is 800 to 2000 µg/ml.
 Adjustments to the dose should be made with regard to the frequency of seizures, the half-life of bromide and the serum bromide concentration.
+Long term monitoring of serum bromide (and associated phenobarbital) concentrations should be performed as clinically justified by the individual case.

 Close monitoring for side effects is advisable at higher serum bromide concentrations.